dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ### Overload resolution

-[Better function member](../../spec/expressions.md#better-function-member) is updated to prefer members where none of the conversions and none of the type arguments involved inferred types from lambda expressions or method groups.
+Better function member ([§11.6.4.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11643-better-function-member)) is updated to prefer members where none of the conversions and none of the type arguments involved inferred types from lambda expressions or method groups.

 > #### Better function member
 > ...